dhruvsts/graphql-query/README.md

   }
 }

-//this is to create new user
+//this is to create new user:
 mutation{
   createUser(id: 5, name: "Ernw", age: 5, married: false) {
     id